-- 1. Complete each course listed as a Respiratory Therapist program curriculum requirement with a grade of C or above. - 2.
-Receive a passing score (80%) on the Cumulative Clinical Proficiency Examination administered at the end of each term in which a clinical course is contained. - 3.
-Maintain certification in Basic Cardiac Life Support.
+1. Complete each course listed as a Respiratory Therapist program curriculum requirement with a grade of C or above.

+- 2. Receive a passing score (80%) on the Cumulative Clinical Proficiency Examination administered at the end of each term in which a clinical course is contained - 3.
+Maintain certification in Basic Cardiac Life Support at the Healthcare Provider level.
+On-line certification without hands-on skills sessions is not acceptable.

 Students may repeat any RPT-prefix course only once.
-Failure to pass a course with the minimum acceptable grade of \boldsymbol{C} or above on a second attempt will result in dismissal from the program without the possibility of readmission.
+Failure to pass a course with the minimum acceptable grade of $\boldsymbol{C}$ or above on a second attempt will result in dismissal from the program without the possibility of readmission.